 These services feed listings to other directories.
 If you business is already listed be sure to claim it and make any edits necessary.
 If you are not listed, then add your business.

-Niche Industry Directories
+Niche Industry Sites

 By simply taking action on information in this post you will be on your way to creating an excellent online profile and increasing your local search rankings.
-For more information on this topic I suggest you also take a look at a recent infographic and post published by Yext titled The Cost of Bad Location Data.
+For more information on this topic I suggest you also take a look at an infographic and post published by Yext titled The Cost of Bad Location Data.

 I hope this post has been helpful.
 If you have any questions or comments please leave them below.